Explicit Explore, Exploit, or Escape ($E^4$): near-optimal safety-constrained reinforcement learning in polynomial time: Main theorem

-\subsection{l-safe Explore-or-Exploit Lemma}
+\subsection{l-safe Explore-or-Exploit lemma}

-Following the definition of induced CMDPs, this section provides results for exploration and exploitation within subsets of states, with the known states providing a particularly important result in terms of $l$-safety.
-For any induced CMDP which has satisfiable constraint-cost budget, the Constrained Explore-or-Exploit Lemma (Lemma 6) proves the existence of either an exploitation policy, which solves the CMDP within the known states near-optimally, and an exploration policy, which gives a high-probability guarantee of visiting an ``unknown state''.
-This allows the $l$-safe Explore-or-Exploit Lemma (Lemma~\ref{lem: CEE}), which provides $l$-safety guarantees by applying the error bounds on known states (following Lemma~\ref{lem: CTE} and Lemma~\ref{lem: IS}) to the Constrained Explore-or-Exploit Lemma.
+Following the definition of induced CMDPs, this section provides results for exploration and exploitation within the known states.
+For any induced CMDP which has satisfiable constraint-cost budget, the Constrained Explore-or-Exploit lemma (Lemma~\ref{lem: CEE}) proves the existence of either an exploitation policy, which solves the CMDP within the known states near-optimally, and an exploration policy, which gives a high-probability guarantee of visiting an ``unknown state''.
+This allows the $l$-safe Explore-or-Exploit Lemma (Lemma~\ref{lem: lEE}), which provides safety, i.e. guarantees on constraint-satisfaction, within the known states by defining a lower budget $l$ that accounts for worst-case modelling errors (hence the term $l$-safe).
+The budget $l$ subtracts the model errors from Lemma~\ref{lem: CTE} and Lemma~\ref{lem: IS} to the Constrained Explore-or-Exploit Lemma.